Hot and Sour Soup

 Instructions

-• In a small bowl, stir together the corn starch and water until the corn starch is dissolved and no lumps remain.
-Pour the corn starch mixture into the soup and return the soup to a simmer.
-Simmer 3-4 minutes, until slightly thickened.
+• In a small bowl, stir together the cornstarch and water until the cornstarch is dissolved and no lumps remain.
+Pour the cornstarch slurry into the soup and return the soup to a simmer.
+Simmer for 3-4 minutes, until slightly thickened.

-• Stir in the tofu, and cook until heated through.
-Pour the beaten egg slowly into the soup, stirring it in with a fork to break it into ribbons.
-Cook 1-2 minutes, until the egg is set.
+• Stir in the tofu and cook until heated through.
+Pour the beaten egg slowly into the soup, stirring it with a fork to break it into egg ribbons.
+Cook for 1-2 minutes, until the egg is set.
 Remove the soup from the heat and stir in the green onion and sesame oil.

 • Serve hot with crispy wonton strips sprinkled on top.